 |n-to-1 mapping of components||Map components

 You control what participates in synchronization by configuring and customizing the integration of the two server products.
 The data synchronization engine supports an n-to-1 mapping from Project Server to Team Foundation.
-You can register multiple instances of Project Web Access or Project Web App (PWA) to Team Foundation Server and you can map multiple team project collections to an instance of PWA.
+You can register multiple instances of Project Web Access or Project Web App (PWA) to Team Foundation Server and you can map multiple project collections to an instance of PWA.

 |Tasks and work items that are synchronized||Specify work item types